zhangyilang/RHMCTS/README.md

 ##### 1. Selection

-Start from the root node (each node is a Q-state for current player), search along the highest U value (adjusted UCB value to keep a balance between exploration and exploitation) until a leaf node.
+Start from the root node, search along the highest U value (adjusted UCB value to keep a balance between exploration and exploitation) until a leaf node.

 -  If this leaf node is a termination node, do **backpropagation** with leaf value of 1 (for winning) or 0 (for tie).
 -  If this leaf node is not a termination node, do **expansion**.